 Best Accounting Software for Mac: Xero

-Some would say that Xero is the best alternative to QuickBooks Online, and I sort of agree with them.
+Some would say that Xero is the best alternative to QuickBooks Online, and I agree with them.

-However, where Xero shines is not just as an alternative for QuickBooks, but as the best Accounting software for dedicated Mac users.
-What makes it the best for Mac is that the Mac software has all the features you get on the windows version, something that doesn’t happen often in accounting software (Mac users often get shortchanged with features, but this is not the case with Xero).
+However, where Xero shines is an alternative for QuickBooks and the best Accounting software for Mac OS.
+What makes it the best for Mac is that the Mac software has all the features you get on the Windows version, which doesn’t often happen in accounting software (Mac users often get shortchanged with features, but this is not the case Xero).

-The reasons Xero is so great for Mac is that their Mac Module natively connects to the Mac UI.
+Xero is so great for Mac because their Mac Module natively connects to the Mac UI.

 Xero has the same number of features as QuickBooks – if not more.
-Key features that you can find in Xero are invoicing, financial reporting, bank reconciliation, inventory, expense claims, balance sheet, and an integrated payroll module.
+In addition, you can find key elements in Xero: invoicing, financial reporting, bank reconciliation, inventory, expense claims, balance sheet, and an integrated payroll module.

 Xero offers 3 pricing plans: